Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 This post answers all the questions you had about choosing the best conversion rate optimization firm for your business.
 You’ll know which services to choose based on your conversion optimization goals, what budget to set aside, and—most importantly—what questions to ask before zeroing in on a conversion optimization agency.

 The top eCommerce brands spend 5% of their budget on CRO.
 Most eCommerce businesses face some common issues such as low conversion rates, cart abandonment, and low checkout rates.
-Only the ones which allocate a considerable budget to conversion optimization achieve the best results (an ROI of 223%).
+Only the ones that allocate a considerable budget to conversion optimization achieve the best results (an ROI of 223%).

 Some of the most pressing problems that eCommerce brands come to us with include: